bnguyen1994/Collaboration-Analysis/README.md

 A academic collaboration analyzer that discovers potential collaboration among scientists and researchers determining why some collaborations and topics are successful and why some are not trending built for Apache Hadoop MapReduce.

 ## Team
-* Adam Montano - Project Manager, Related Works Research, Data Analytics Programmer
+* Adam Montano - Project Manager, Related Works Research, MapReduce & MPI Programmer
-* Brandon Thai Nguyen - Systems Architect & Networking, Data Analytics Programmer
+* Brandon Thai Nguyen - Systems Architect & Networking, MPI Programmer
-* Gabriel Fukumoto - Data Analytics Programmer
+* Gabriel Fukumoto - MapReduce Programmer

 ## Objective
 * Find correlations between authors and their collaborations